 |

-control and single to double concave for acceleration, projection, speed, and
+maintains control and stability.
+The single to double concave provides

-maneuverability.
-The way water flows from the rail the peak of the double
+acceleration, projection, speed, and maneuverability.
+The way water flows from

-concave at the stringer (center of the board) creates additional lift and with
+the rail the peak of the double concave at the stringer (center of the board)

-it's spine offers directional stability through turns.
-Single and single to
+through turns.
+Single and single to double concave bottom contours evolved into

-double concave bottom contours evolved into shortboard designs in the early 80s
+shortboard designs in the early 80s and became the primary bottom contour

-and became the primary bottom contour designs by the 90s and remains so to this
+designs by the 90s and remains so to this day. |

 |